Boldy's goal with 1.3 left in OT lifts Wild over Devils

 Boldy’s goal with 1.3 left in OT lifts Wild over Devils

 NEWARK, N.J.
-(AP) — Matt Boldy scored with 1.3 seconds left in overtime and Filip Gustavsson made a career-high 47 saves to give the Minnesota Wild a 2-1 victory over the New Jersey Devils on Tuesday night.
+(AP) — Matt Boldy scored on a breakaway with 1.3 seconds left in overtime and Filip Gustavsson made a career-high 47 saves to give the Minnesota Wild a 2-1 victory over the New Jersey Devils on Tuesday night.

+“I knew I got out there within like a minute, so I knew it was kind of towards the end, but not really how much was actually left until I kind of turned away after the goal and heard the horn go off.
+But it was kind of nice when I knew for sure,” Boldy said.
+“I had time to make the move that I wanted to make, kind of make a read on the goalie coming in rather than trying to fire one.”

+Minnesota tied Dallas atop the Central Division with 90 points.
+New Jersey fell two points behind first-place Carolina in the Metropolitan Division, and the Hurricanes have two games in hand.

 The game was a chippy, defensive struggle.
 After two scoreless periods, the Devils were outshooting the Wild 22-19.